HamzahS-101/my-devops-journey/Bash/Bash Battle Arena/README.md

 echo "3.
 Backup the Arena directory and keep the last 3 backups" echo "4.
 Parse a configuration file settings.conf and display the values"

-read -rp "Enter your choice [1-4]: " choice
+read -p "Enter your choice [1-4]: " choice

 case $choice in
     1)  df -h ;;